nburkley/nburkley.github.io/_posts/2016-05-20-index-columns-for-like-in-postgres.md

 You might think that indexing this column with a standard `btree` index would help this search - it doesn't.
 As you can see below, the query is just as slow.
 It's doing a full table scan and ignoring the index completely.

-The new index would be used if we're doing a comparison search such as `WHERE username = 'foo'`, but not if we're doing a partial match using `LIKE` or `ILIKE`
+The new index would be used if we're doing a comparison search such as `WHERE username = 'foo'`, but not if we're doing a partial match using `LIKE` or `ILIKE`:

 ```sql
 $> CREATE INDEX idx_users_username ON users (username);